mvolkmann/blog/src/smalltalk.md

 "is a purely object oriented programming language (OOP)."
 Messages are sent to objects which decide whether and how to act on them.

+<a href="https://en.wikipedia.org/wiki/Simula" target="_blank">Simula</a>
-Smalltalk was the first programming language to popularize object-oriented programming (OOP).
+is considered to be the first programming language to use object-oriented programming (OOP).
+But Smalltalk was the first programming language to make OOP popular.

 Smalltalk is perhaps most known for its incredible development tools.
 These support: